 I am a stay at home mom with a successful, money-making blog

-And my goodness, I am grateful to God everyday that I can work from home and be with my baby.
+And my goodness, I am grateful to God everyday that I can work from home and be with my babies.
 And I love to share how other stay at home moms can start a blog (or take up proofreading, or try selling on Amazon) to earn an income from home – so they can remain stay at home moms.

 This is a message that’s VERY important to me.
 I knew, from the moment we started talking about having a baby, that I didn’t want to leave the baby and go to work.
 But I also knew that I’d have to contribute somehow, if we wanted to… you know, pay bills and stuff.